AceMedia/Ace-Redis-Cache/README.md

 ## Frequently Asked Questions

 ### Does this require a Redis server?
-Yes, you need Redis 5.0+ or Valkey running locally or remotely.
+Yes, you need Redis 5.0+ or AWS ElastiCache/Valkey running locally or remotely.
 The plugin includes graceful fallback - if Redis becomes unavailable, your site continues working normally using WordPress's built-in caching.

 ### What happens during Redis outages?
 The plugin uses a **circuit breaker pattern** - if Redis fails, it automatically bypasses caching for 60 seconds, then gradually re-attempts connection.
 Your site never goes down due to Redis issues.

 ### Can I use Unix sockets for better performance?
 Yes!
 Set the Redis Host to a file path (e.g., `/var/run/redis/redis.sock`) for local connections.
 This provides 20-30% better performance than TCP connections.

+### How does AWS ElastiCache/Valkey TLS work?
+Enable the TLS checkbox and the plugin automatically configures SNI (Server Name Indication) for proper certificate validation.
+Use port 6379 for both TLS and plain connections - the plugin handles TLS negotiation automatically.

 ### How does Block-Level Caching work?
 In Object Cache mode, you can enable block-level caching which caches individual WordPress blocks (paragraphs, images, widgets) separately.
 This allows dynamic blocks (latest posts, comments) to stay fresh while static content remains cached.